th-nuernberg/usermgmt/README.md

 ssh_port = 22
 # If true, the application will try to authenticate via SSH agent before the simple password authentication
 ssh_agent = false
-# Path to ssh key pair to be used if no ssh agent is used.
+# Path to SSH key pair to be used if no SSH agent is used.
 # Path points to base name of the private and public key.
-# Example: With path "~/.shh/some_key_pair", there should be private key named "~/.shh/some_key_pair"
+# Example: For private key ~/.ssh/some_key_pair, there should be a corresponding public key "~/.ssh/some_key_pair.pub"
-# and public key "~/.shh/some_key_pair.pub"
 ssh_key_path = "~/.ssh/some_key_pair"
 ```